dcaiafa/lox/docs/lexer_reference.md

 # Lexer Reference

-The purpose of a lexer is to break the input into a series of tokens, providing the parser with the fundamental building blocks it can expect.
+The purpose of a lexer is to break the input into tokens which can then be used by a parser to build complex syntatic structures.

 In a lexer section, the most common declaration is the token rule.
-However, a lexer can also define other constructs, such as fragments, macros, and modes, which help model more complex grammars and facilitate more sophisticated tokenization strategies.
+However, a lexer can also define other lexical elements, such as fragments, macros, and modes, which help model more complex grammars and facilitate more sophisticated tokenization strategies.

 ## Declarations